Having grown up with a passive aggressive mother, Ms. Meyers realized its legacy and vowed to become a better, more direct communicator.

 I grew up in a home where my dad often displayed anger, but my mom never did.
 I learned from watching and listening to her that it was a taboo emotion, especially for females.
 It was ugly, unladylike, and to be avoided at all cost.

 Because angry feelings can't be bottled up forever, though, they emerged in many covert ways.
-She used passive aggressive behaviors such as sarcasm, the silent treatment, avoidance, and sulking.
+She used passive aggressive-behaviors such as sarcasm, the silent treatment, avoidance, and sulking.
 When I became an adult, I adopted these as well because I thought they were safe and appropriate for a woman.

 My inability to express my anger came to a dangerous climax, though, when my 4-year-old son was diagnosed with autism.
-My suppressed rage finally caught up with me, and I wound up in counselling and put on anti-depressants.
+My suppressed rage finally caught up with me, and I wound up in counseling and on anti-depressants.
 My therapist said that depression is anger turned inward.
 I had stuffed my rage for so long that I had fallen into a deep despair.

 Anger has many positive qualities: It tells us when something is wrong, it can help you in terms of getting you to focus, evaluate your values and goals and strengthen your relationships and connections.